baumanab/udacity_mongo_github/README.md

 **Timestamp:**

 Convert the time stamp from a string to a datetime object when cleaning/reshaping the data.
-This would be done by adding code here (pseudo-code in bold):
+This would be done by adding code here:

 ```python
 for cursor in element.iter(element.tag):